rasmusbaeckstrom/CS2stats/README.md

 How does the application work at the moment?

 1. DirectoryWatcherService
-   * Monitors the directory for new .log files.
+   * Monitors the directory 'src/main/resources' for new .log files.
    * Passes the log file path to LogParserService for processing.
+   * Moves the processed log files to the 'src/main/resources/processed' directory.

+If you want to try the application, just move the `.log` file from the `processed` directory to the `resources` directory.

 2. LogParserService
    * Parses the log file to extract structured data.